-The Commission's Executive Committee, by simple majority vote, shall designate which two2 Youth Commissioners will serve on the City's Youth Advisory Council, which serves as the in-house youth advisory body to the City's Department of Children, Youth and their Families.
-(The two2 Commissioners serving as the Commission's representatives on the Youth Advisory Council may.not simultaneously serve as Executive Officers or as the elected officers of any other Commission Committee.)
+The Commission's Executive Committee, by simple majority vote, shall designate which two Youth Commissioners will serve on the City's Youth Advisory Council, which serves as the in-house youth advisory body to the City's Department of Children, Youth and their Families.
+(The two Commissioners serving as the Commission's representatives on the Youth Advisory Council may not simultaneously serve as Executive Officers or as the elected officers of any other Commission Committee.)

 The Commission's Executive Committee, by simple majority vote, has the authority to designate which Youth Commissioner will serve on the City's Our Children, Our Families Council, an advisory body co-led by the Mayor and San Francisco Unified School District (SFUSD) Superintendent that aims to align city, school district, and community efforts to improve outcomes for children, youth, and families.
-If the Executive Committee does not otherwise designate a OCOF representative, the Vice Chair will serve as the OCOF representative.
+If the Executive Committee does not otherwise designate an OCOF representative, the Vice Chair will serve as the OCOF representative.

-The Youth Commission's participation in the City's Youth Council, a committee of the Workforce Investment San Francisco Board, shall be determined by the votes and positions taken by Employment Committee.
+The Youth Commission's participation in the City's Youth Council, a committee of the Workforce Investment San Francisco Board, shall be determined by the votes and positions taken by the standing issue-based committee tasked with working on youth employment issues.